xychen2022/3DFasterRCNN/README.md

 Environment CUDA 11.2, cuDNN 8.1

-1. Download CUDA 11.2 and cuDNN 8.1 to a specified folder (after downloading and possibly decompressin, you will have cuda_11.2.0_460.27.04_linux.run and a subfolder named cuda)
+1. Download CUDA 11.2 and cuDNN 8.1 to a specified folder (after downloading and possibly decompression, you will have a file named cuda_11.2.0_460.27.04_linux.run and a subfolder named cuda in the folder)

 2. Remove all nvidia packages, skip this if your system is fresh installed